Events Calendar

 Dog SleddingDog Sledding in Algonquin ParkDog Sledding in Algonquin Park

-There are two dog sledding trails in Algonquin Park the most popular is located along Highway 60 while the second is located in the northwest corner of the Park.
+There are two dog sledding trails in Algonquin Park, the most popular is located along Highway 60 while the second is located in the northwest corner of the Park.
 Park permits are required for the use of these trails and backcountry rules apply.

 Algonquin Park does not offer guided dog sledding opportunities.
 This service is provided by commercial operators located outside Algonquin Park, who use Algonquin Park's trail systems.

-• step off the trail for approaching dogs teams and allow space for them to pass safely; and
+• step off the trail for approaching dogs teams and allow space for them to pass safely;

 Sunday Lake Dog Sled Trail

-The Sunday Lake Dog Sled Trail is Algonquin Park's most popular dog sledding trail offering over 40 kilometres of mushing through mixed and hardwood forest habitats.
+The Sunday Lake Dog Sled Trail is Algonquin Park's most popular dog sledding trail offering kilometres of mushing through mixed and hardwood forest habitats.
 This packed route offers spectacular scenery and avoids ice travel.
+On Highway 60, access is from the Trailer Sanitary Station Parking Lot at km 35.6.

 North Algonquin Dog Sled Trail